juliendargelos/rollup-plugin-emit-ejs/readme.md

 ### dest

-Directory where to output files from ejs templates.
+Relative path from bundle location where to output files from ejs templates.

-Default: either `output.file`, `output.dir` or `undefined` depending on your rollup configuration.

-> The destination directory is automatically inferred from your [rollup output options](https://rollupjs.org/guide/en/#outputdir) so it is the same of your bundle files.
-You can set it explicitly if none of `output.file`  and `output.dir` options are provided or if you want another destination.
+Default: `'.'`

 ### include